iofun/treehouse/README.md

 # treehouse

-The treehouse spontaneously generates units, which are used to spawn your resources.
+The treehouse spontaneously generates units used to spawn your resources.

 Nodes allow control of additional CPU's and GPU's.